 Biophilic Design in the Workplace

 At Clerkenwell Design Week 2022 we attended an inspiring and informative talk by Sam McCarthy from Plant Designs which explored how the use of planting in urban working environments can develop dynamic and engaging spaces, as well as boost creativity and collaboration in the workplace.
-Here are our key takeaways from the talk

 Cleaner Air

 We all know that plants release oxygen into the atmosphere, but did you know that people need around five litres of oxygen a minute?
 One of the easiest ways of increasing oxygen levels in the workplace for your employees is with indoor plants and biophilic design.
-According to N.A.S.A’sstudy, ‘Interior landscape plants for indoor air pollution abatement’, plants can remove up to 87% of common air-borne toxins in just 24 hours, a seriously persuading statistic to invest in some indoor plants.
+According to N.A.S.A’s study, ‘Interior landscape plants for indoor air pollution abatement’ plants can remove up to 87% of common air-borne toxins in just 24 hours, a seriously persuading statistic to invest in some indoor plants.

 Improved Health